mailgun/gubernator/README.md

   kubernetes or nomad trivial.
 * Gubernator holds no state on disk, It’s configuration is passed to it by the client on a per-request basis.
-* Gubernator provides both GRPC and HTTP access to the API.
 * It Can be run as a sidecar to services that need rate limiting or as a separate service.
 * It Can be used as a library to implement a domain-specific rate limiting service.
 * Supports optional eventually consistent rate limit distribution for extremely